Jacke/coldbreeze/bp-web/public/bower_components/angular-loading-bar/README.md

 **Requirements:** AngularJS 1.2+

+**File Size:** 2.4Kb minified, 0.5Kb gzipped

 ## Usage:

 1. include the loading bar as a dependency for your app.
-If you want animations, include `ngAnimate` as well.
+If you want animations, include `ngAnimate` as well. *note: ngAnimate is optional*

     ```js
-    angular.module('myApp', ['chieffancypants.loadingBar', 'ngAnimate'])
+    angular.module('myApp', ['angular-loading-bar', 'ngAnimate'])
     ```

 2. include the supplied CSS file (or create your own).